Writer. Millenial. Poet. Womxn. Stocktonian. Latina. Aunt.

-I am all of the above and more.
+I am proudly all of the above and more.
 I was born a twin to Patricia Garcia who was a single mother.
-Our family of three lived with my grandparents Jose y Maria Garcia.
-I grew up in a loving household on B Street in Southeast Stockton, California.
-I named my blog after my street name because everything I experienced in that big blue house has made me the person that I am.
+Our family of three lived with my grandparents Jose and Maria Garcia.
+I grew up in a loving household on B Street in Stockton, California.
+I named my blog after my street name because everything I experienced in that big blue house has made me the person that I am today.
 I am very proud of being a Stocktonian.

 Through B Street, I tell my story and highlight the stories of my community in hopes of engaging and connecting with you.
 To me, storytelling is at the center of everything and it is through storytelling that we are able to create change.